alizeepace/personal-website/content/home/experience.md

     location: Barcelona, Spain
     date_start: '2019-07-01'
     date_end: '2019-09-15'
     description: Development of a new thrombectomy device which restores blood flow in stroke patients.
+Patent application in process.

   - title: Research Assistant - 3D-Printing and CT Imaging
     company: Cambridge Centre for Medical Materials, University of Cambridge